PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

         - A few extensions from GNUWin32 (or MSYS is you prefer)

       In this build, you cannot use a Cygwin or MSYS shell.
-Rather the build must be performed in a Windows CMD shell.
-Here is a better shell than than the standard issue, CMD shell:  ConEmu which can be downloaded from: http://code.google.com/p/conemu-maximus5/
+Rather the build must be performed in a Windows console.
+Here is a better shell than than the standard issue, CMD.exe shell:  ConEmu which can be downloaded from: http://code.google.com/p/conemu-maximus5/

        CONFIG_HOST_WINDOWS=y         : Windows